 Hundreds of food traders, charities, campaigning organisations and peddlers of the bizarre and unique trade at Glastonbury Festival each year.
 Pitches are not allocated on a first come first served basis, each application is assessed on its own merit so please give as much information as possible including photographs of your pitch and products.
 Each stall is priced individually, based on the location of the site, the type of organisation, the number of staff, the size of stall, the products being sold and so on.
 There will be more than 170,000 people on site at the busiest, with the public arriving from Wednesday morning onwards and most staying until Monday morning.
-The Traders application form is open now and will close on 1st December 2014 (see link below).
+The Traders application form for Glastonbury 2015 closed on 1st December 2014.
 There will be two applications available, one for food traders and one for non-food traders.
 If you sell any kind of consumables, please complete a food application.

 What does Glastonbury Festival look for from applicants?

 The presentation and appearance of your stall is important as is the goods you are proposing to sell.
 The online application process requires you to upload photos of your stall and products.
 If you do not have photos of your stall, we would need to see a sketch or artists impression of how your stall would look if it were at Glastonbury Festival 2015, applications with no photos/sketches are incomplete and will not go through to the selection process.
 We look for creative and aesthetically pleasing stalls which fit in with the ethics of the Festival.
 We are keen for the Festival Markets to be full of good quality food/products, at a good price and are particularly interested in applications from stalls offering ethically sourced products such as Fairtrade, organic, local, British, etc. When completing your application, please ensure stall and pitch sizes are correct.
 We use the information you give us to plan our market areas and are unable to make changes once space has been allocated.